jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 #### Integrated Graphics

 Integrated graphics can be useful for transcoding video.
-For more informatin, please refer to [the GPU section](/docs/general/administration/hardware-selection#graphics-cards-gpus).
+For more information, please refer to [the GPU section](/docs/general/administration/hardware-selection#graphics-cards-gpus).

 #### Resizable BAR